Spirit vs Frontier 2026

 Quick verdict

 Frontier is the only flyable option here.
 Spirit ceased all operations on May 2, 2026 and is now in Chapter 7 liquidation, so it no longer sells tickets or operates flights.
-Historically Spirit offered slightly better reliability, wider standard seats, the Big Front Seat upgrade (22.8 inches wide at 34 inches of pitch in a 2-2 layout), and Wi-Fi on most of its fleet, but none of that is bookable now.
-Frontier carries identical 28-inch pitch seats and similar bag fees, plus the $69 Gold status match.
+Historically Spirit offered slightly better reliability, wider standard seats, the Big Front Seat upgrade (18.5 inches / 47 cm wide at 36 inches / 91 cm of pitch in a 2-2 layout), and Wi-Fi on most of its fleet, but none of that is bookable now.
+Frontier carries identical 28-inch (71 cm) pitch seats and similar bag fees.
 For ex-Spirit budget flyers, Frontier is the natural ultra-low-cost replacement, with Allegiant and Breeze worth checking on specific routes.

 | Spec | Spirit Airlines | Frontier Airlines |